 So it should come as no surprise that a lot of folks want to educate themselves on the sale of an inherited home.
-So how do you sell an inherited house?
+So how do you sell your inherited house?
 We’ll break it down.
 Here’s our 5-step guide to selling your newly inherited home:

-Confirm who actually has claim to selling the inherited property right now.
+1. Identify: Confirm who actually has claim to selling the inherited property right now.

 First, you need to identify the heir of the property if you plan to sell an inherited house.
 This can be beyond tricky and believe us we have seen and heard it all.
 If Mom and Pop were prepared and wrote a will of inheritance, thank your lucky stars.
 However if Mom and Pop die without a valid will, and the deed to their property does not include joint tenancy with survivorship language, then issues may arise as to which persons have title to the inherited home.
 The property cannot be sold with clear title until the heirship issues are addressed and resolved.

 This process can be complicated when there are many heirs, multiple marriages or several generations of people who died without wills.
 It becomes increasingly more difficult if the heirs won’t work together towards completing the process.
 Essentially, the more complicated the family story, the more involved the process can be.

 At Big State Home Buyers, our in-house Title experts work directly with the Title Companies and communicate with family members to make the process as simple as possible.
 We prepare these documents at no cost to our sellers.

 Many have resolved title issues and settled estates in quick and efficient manners by selling to Big State.